calblueprint/phabricator-setup/README.md

 > Rebasing gives the illusion of a much cleaner commit history because it _rewrites_ the history of master to appear to have a perfectly linear history (i.e., no branching and then merging).
 This makes it much easier to track and _revert_ changes.
 [Here](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) is a good article describing the difference. **If you're still not sure what the difference is, please ask me (Aleks).
 It's important that you know `merge` and `rebase` clearly so that you can teach your devs!**

 Devs should also use `git pull --rebase` instead of `git pull` so that new upstream changes are _rebased_ onto their local branch, as opposed to merged in.
-You (PL) can configure your repo to rebase on `git pull` (with no `--rebase` flag) by default by adding the following to `.git/config` in your repo:
+You (PL) should instruct your devs to configure their local repos to rebase on `git pull` (with no `--rebase` flag) by default: have them run the following in their local repo:

-    [pull]
+    git config pull.rebase true

-        rebase = true
+> **IMPORTANT:** Make sure your devs have git >= 2.0 installed!

 This way, no dev can accidentally spoil your ~~beautiful~~ linear history.